Argmaster/pygerber/docs/gerber/advanced_api.md

    representations for debugging.

 4. **Concrete Token Classes**: These are implementations of the abstract `Token` class.
-   Each of these corresponds to a specific construct in the GerberX3 format.
+   Each of these corresponds to a specific construct in the Gerber X3/X2 format.
 For instance, `DNNSelectAperture` in `dnn_select_aperture.py` is a token representing the aperture select command in the format.